exasol/project-keeper/doc/user_guide/user_guide.md

 zizmor .
 ```

 If you need to add custom linter exclusions, update the generated file `.github/zizmor.yml` and add an exclusion to `.project-keeper.yml`.
-See the [zizmore documentation](https://docs.zizmor.sh/configuration/#settings) for details about the configuration.
+See the [zizmor documentation](https://docs.zizmor.sh/configuration/#settings) for details about the configuration.

 ## Troubleshooting